sciZer0/7/v/README.md

 The Hand is the smallest unit of the Vote token.

-After creating the Genesis Block, there will never be the printing of the Vote token any more.
+After creating the Genesis Block, no printing of the Vote token is possible.

 <h1>2 &nbsp Unprecedented Full-Scale Distribution</h1>